CardSorting/DreamBeeSQL/README.md

 A: Yes!
 It's **NO-ORM-ME** → **NOORMME** → **normie**.
 We're bringing database automation back to normal people.

 **Q: What does NO-ORM actually mean?**
-A: It means you don't need a traditional ORM with all its complexity.
-NOORMME gives you automation without the abstraction overload.
-It's not "just another ORM" - it's the anti-ORM.
+A: It means you get a complete ORM that fixes everything wrong with traditional ORMs.
+NOORMME gives you everything you need: repository pattern, query building, type safety, and smart automation features.
+It's a full-service SQLite ORM that avoids the complexity and frustrations of traditional ORMs.

 **Q: Is this just for normies?**
 A: Absolutely not!
 Power users love NOORMME too.
 But unlike other tools, you don't need to be a database wizard to use it.
 That's the point.

 **Q: Do I need to learn Kysely to use NOORMME?**
 A: Nope!
-NOORMME auto-generates repositories for 90% of your needs.
+NOORMME is a complete ORM with auto-generated repositories for 90% of your needs.
 Only drop down to Kysely for complex queries.
 And when you do, you'll have full type safety.
 See the [Repository Pattern guide](./docs/noormme-docs/02-repository-pattern.md) for examples.

 **Q: Can I use this in production?**
 A: Yes!
-NOORMME is built on Kysely, which is battle-tested and production-ready.
-The automation layer just makes your life easier.
+NOORMME is a complete ORM built on Kysely, which is battle-tested and production-ready.
+It fixes everything wrong with traditional ORMs while providing all the features you need: repository pattern, query building, type safety, and smart automation.
 See [Production Features](./docs/noormme-docs/04-production-features.md) for production implementation details.

 **Q: What if I already have a database?**
 A: Perfect!
 That's NOORMME's specialty.
 Point it at your existing SQLite database and it automatically discovers everything.
 No migration to a new ORM needed.
 For migrating from PostgreSQL, see our [Migration Guides](./docs/noormme-docs/migration-guides/).